SpellarBot/learnjava/javaelastic/ReadMe.md

 fielddata is build on demand when a field is used for aggregations, sorting etc.

 ES constructs fielddata in lazy fashion.
-Default - disbled for text fields.
+Default - disabled for text fields.

 AGGREGATIONS:
 * Metrics.